Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Preliminaries

 \section{Preliminaries}

 We start by introducing some notation.
-We denote by the random variable $\Cost{}{S}{\Inst}$ the overall cost of a strategy $S$ on instance \Inst{}.
+An instance of SSC is given through probabilities $p_j$ and costs $c_j$ for all $j\in N$ as well as the interval boundaries $t_1, \ldots, t_{B+1}$.
+We overload the symbol for cost $c$ and denote by the random variable $\Cost{}{S}{\Inst}$ the overall cost of a strategy $S$ on instance \Inst{} (where the randomness is over the test outcomes).
 Of particular interest is the strategy \OPT{}, an arbitrary but fixed optimal strategy for the instance at hand, i.e., $\Cost{}{\OPT}{\Inst}\leq\Cost{}{S}{\Inst}$ for any instance $I$ and all adaptive strategies $S$.
 Slightly misusing notation, we sometimes use an algorithm and the strategy computed by it interchangeably.
 In particular, we denote by $\Cost{}{\ALG}{\Inst}$ the overall cost of the strategy computed by $\ALG$ on instance $I$.